 Class Structure and Size – Our students start each day in Homeroom classes of between approximately 8 – 12 students.
 Our Primary homeroom includes grades 1, 2 & 3; our Junior homerooms are for grades 4, 5 & 6; our Intermediate homerooms are for grades 7 & 8.

 Individualized Instruction – Students are assessed upon entry to Brighton and a personal learning plan is prepared for them, with goals and methods described.
-Each student is monitored throughout the day through ongoing faculty and staff discussions so that problems can be identified and adjustments made quickly.
+Each student in this elementary school for students with special needs is monitored throughout the day through ongoing faculty and staff discussions so that problems can be identified and adjustments made quickly.

 Differentiated Instruction – Learning goals are adjusted to the abilities of each student.
 The teacher will vary the content (what the students learn), the process (how they learn, or the activities they do) and the products (what the student is required to produce to demonstrate mastery of the concept).
-Differentiated instruction allows students of different abilities to participate in class study at different levels.
+This is one of the best elementary schools for students with special needs where differentiated instruction allows students of different abilities to participate in class study at different levels.

 The school day starts at 8:30 with general recreation outside or in the gym.
 This is designed to provide a transition time between home and classroom learning.
 It allows students to discharge some energy and provides an opportunity for social connection.
 The first instructional period starts at 9:00 and lasts for 90 minutes (3×30 minute periods) during which one, two or three subjects may be covered.

-The first break (“recess”) occurs at 10:30 for a 45 minute period in which the students are encouraged to have a snack and engage in some structured or non-structured recreation and exercise.
-At 11:15 the second work period begins until 12:45 when students break for a 45 minute lunch period.
+The first break (“recess”) occurs at 10:30 for a 45minute period in which the students are encouraged to have a snack and engage in some structured or non-structured recreation and exercise.
+At 11:15 the second work period begins and continues until 12:45 when students take a 45minute lunch break.
 The last full work period of the day begins at 1:30 and ends at 3:00.

 Physical Education – Research has proven that physical activities enhance learning ability.
-Brighton School is fortunate to have a large, bright, well-equipped gymnasium and opportunities each day to use this facility.
+Brighton School is an elementary school for students with special needs that is fortunate to have a large, bright, well-equipped gymnasium and opportunities each day to use this facility.
 Our playground is equipped with basketball and soccer nets, and a climber for active play at recess and lunch.
 Students are encouraged to participate in both organized and free play basketball, soccer, hockey and other team and individual sports and games.
 DPA (Daily Physical Activity) is built into each recess and lunch, and twice a day, the PA announces a quick DPA break for all of our students.
 We have equipment such as stepper machines and BOSU balls in all our classrooms for students who need to disperse some energy before or while working, or who need to take a quick break.

 Homework Policy – Teachers will first help the student learn how to work and study successfully before assignments are sent home.